Home network security – How to secure your network and stop hackers

 First, if you are considering a smart home security system, check out our previous article on smart home security features to assess what you need in your package.

-In addition to smart home security systems, numerous other smart home devices can threaten your home network’s security.
-From baby monitors, sprinkler systems, and smart TVs to thermostat controllers, smart plugs, and door locks.
+In addition to smart home security systems, numerous other smart home devices can threaten your home network’s security, from baby monitors, sprinkler systems, and smart TVs to thermostat controllers, smart plugs, and door locks.
 Even the most sophisticated smart home device can leave your network vulnerable.

 #1 Secure Your wi-fi